Gas in Turkey: Transport, processing and storage

 The Tabriz–Ankara pipeline is a 2600 km natural gas pipeline, which runs from Tabriz in northwestern Iran to Ankara in Turkey.
 Blue Stream, a major trans-Black Sea pipeline, has been delivering natural gas from Russia to Turkey since 2003.
 The Southern Gas Corridor includes the Shah Deniz 2 gas field, the South Caucasus pipeline, TANAP, and the Trans Adriatic Pipeline: TANAP is being expanded to 31 bcm per year.
 In Erzurum, the South Caucasus Pipeline, which was commissioned in 2006, is linked to the Iran-Turkey pipeline.
 In 2022 Turkey's transit pipeline had 3 to 5 bcm spare capacity.
 As gas imports cost $12 to $15 billion per year and the lira is weak; they are a significant part of the import bill.
 Turkstream has about 60% spare capacity as of 2022.

 LNG can transit to Bulgaria, but there have been complaints that the deal is against EU free market rules.
 Energy analysts doubt that Turkey will ever become a major gas transit country, and expect only Azeri gas transit to be significant.
 However a few European countries, such as Serbia and Hungary, import Russian gas via Turkstream.
 In 2021 Hungary's MVM Group and Gazprom signed a 15-year contract for 3.5 bcm to be supplied via Turk Stream and the Transbalkans pipeline, and in 2022 Hungary agreed 0.7 bcm per year more gas from Russia via Turk Stream.
 In 2022 about 2 bcm from Turkstream was sent to Romania through the Trans-Balkan pipeline, and exports to Moldova are starting in 2023.
 Export to Ukraine through the Transbalkan has been technically possible since 2022, and has been discussed between the 2 governments, although Ukraine may be able to produce enough gas for its own needs.
 The Turkey Bulgaria interconnector at 3.5 bcm a year may become a bottleneck.

 Black Sea gas is processed at Filyos.
 Marmara Ereğlisi is a major LNG terminal, and the other two are Egegaz Aliağa LNG Storage Facility and Etki Liman LNG Facility.
 In 2023 Turkey has 5 LNG terminals including the floating storage regasification units (FSRU) MT Botaş FSRU Ertuğrul Gazi and Botaş Saros FSRU Terminal.
 FSRU may supply Bulgaria in future.
-In addition to the existing storage of about 1 bcm at those five terminals, there is a goal to almost double the 2022 Silivri and Lake Tuz storage to total 10 bcm.
+About 160 mcm can be regasified each day, which is the winter peak of household demand or half total demand.
+As of 2026 there is about 6 bcm of storage, there is also a goal to almost double the 2022 Silivri and Lake Tuz storage to total 10 bcm.
 Gas is piped to the Azeri exclave of Nakhchivan.